LabKey/labkey-ui-components/packages/navigation/README.md

 ### version ???
 *Released*: ???
 * Update package for changes to @glass/base
-* Port Breadcrumb component from Biologics
+* Breadcrumb components from Biologics
+* Implementation for SearchBox component in header navigation bar

 ### version 0.1.8
 *Released*: 25 April 2019